dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The republican is the only form of government which is not eternally at open or secret war with the rights of mankind.
+  The means of defense against foreign danger historically have become the instruments of tyranny at home.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1182 days)